summernote/summernote.github.io/00-getting-started.md

 layout: doc
 bodyClass: doc
 title: Getting started
-description: An overview of summernote, how to download and use, basic features and examples, and more.
+description: An overview of Summernote, how to download and use, basic features, examples, and more.
 permalink: /getting-started/
 menu: true
 ---

-## Get summernote
+## Get Summernote

 ### Compiled CSS, JS

-The fastest way to get Summernote is to download the precompiled and minified versions of our CSS, JavaScript.
+The fastest way to get Summernote is to download the precompiled and minified versions of our CSS and JavaScript.
 No documentation or original source code files are included.

 <a href="{{ site.repository }}/releases/download/v{{ site.version }}/summernote-{{ site.version }}-dist.zip" class="btn-important ">Download compiled</a>